This post may contain affiliate or referral links. Read more about this in our disclosure policy.

 - 25 Must Try Thanksgiving Turkey Leftover Recipes

 - Thanksgiving Leftover Enchiladas Recipe

 Make Lunch for the Week

 Take a lunch to work or if you stay home, this works too.
 You can make sandwiches for lunch for the week, and freeze them.
 Then all you have to do is pull out the sandwiches for the day and go.
 You can also make bacon and put it in the fridge and make BLTs, Think outside the box!

 Make Breakfast for the Week

-I also try to make breakfast for the week, so it's grab and go.
+I also try to make breakfast for the week, so it's grabbing and going.
 I make things like bread and muffins.
-You can make pancakes and waffles and freeze them between wax paper.
+You can make pancakes and waffles and freeze them on wax paper.
 You can set aside baggies, pre-portioned, ready to be made.